 The Issuer is externally managed by the Investment Manager pursuant to the Investment Management Agreement.
 As compensation for the performance of its obligations under the Investment Management Agreement, the Investment Manager is entitled to receive from the Issuer a base management fee (the "Base Management Fee"), a subordinated management fee (the "Subordinated Management Fee") and an incentive management fee (the "Incentive Management Fee").
-The Base Management Fee is payable in arrears quarterly (subject to availability of funds and to the satisfaction of payment obligations on the debt obligations of the Issuer (the "Priority of Payments")) and prior to the second refinancing and the issuance of the 2013-1 Amended CLO Notes, was payable in arrears quarterly (subject to availability of Funds and to the second refinancing and the issuance of the 2013-1 Amended Management Fee is payable in arrears quarterly (subject to availability of Payments) and prior to the second refinancing and the issuance of the 2013-1 Amended CLO Notes, was payable in arrears quarterly (subject to availability of Payments) and prior to the second refinancing and the issuance of the 2013-1 Amended CLO Notes, was payable in a amount equal to 0.25% per annum of the fee basis amount at the beginning of the Collection period.
-The Subordinated management fee (10 Notes, the Base Management Fee was changed to be payable in an amount equal to 0.40% per annum of the fee basis amount at the beginning of the Collection period.
+The Base Management Fee is payable in arrears quarterly (subject to availability of funds and to the satisfaction of payment obligations on the debt obligations of the Issuer (the "Priority of Payments")) and prior to the second refinancing and the issuance of the 2013-1 Amended CLO Notes, was payable in an amount equal to 0.25% per annum of the fee basis amount at the beginning of the Collection period.
+The Subordinated Management Fee is payable in arrears quarterly (subject to availability of funds and to the Priority of Payments) and prior to the second refinancing and the issuance of the 2013-1 Amended CLO Notes, was payable in an amount equal to 0.25% per annum of the fee basis amount at the beginning of the Collection Period.
+Subsequent to the second refinancing and the issuance of the 2013-1 Amended CLO Notes, the Base Management Fee was changed to be payable in an amount equal to 0.10% per annum of the fee basis amount at the beginning of the Collection period.
 Throughout, the Incentive Management Fee equals 20.0% of the remaining interest proceeds and principal proceeds, if any, after the Subordinated Notes have realized the incentive management fee target return of 12.0%, in accordance with the Priority of Payments after making the prior distributions on the relevant payment date.
 For the years ended February 28, 2017, February 29, 2016 and February 28, 2015, no Incentive Management Fees have been paid.